 Broccoli is a delicious vegetable rich in vitamins.
 It is one of the easiest plants to grow in the cruciferous family and requires little maintenance during the planting cycle.
 Besides, it also belongs to the cruciferous family with cabbage.
 The unique thing about broccoli is that it can be harvested twice a year (autumn and summer).
-Now, its time for every gardeners to find a piece of sunny and fertile soil in your garden and start growing broccoli!
+Now, it’s time for every gardeners to find a piece of sunny and fertile soil in your garden and start growing broccoli!

 Many people think that broccoli can only grow one season, but it's not true.
 Broccoli can be grown in two seasons, in March and July.
 It's a good choice to start planting in mid-March and harvest in early June.
 If it is planted in early July, the harvest will be ready by mid-September.
 Because broccoli prefers warm, cooler weather, the harvest in March is generally better than the harvest in July.